HomeBlogHow to Consolidate Your Debt

 Should I Consider a Debt Consolidation?

 Mortgage falling into arrears is a possibility– An Ontario homeowner should look at every option open to them to prevent mortgage default.
-Taking out a private consolidation loan is a very good option to provide the funds to cover the monthly mortgage payments and cover household debts under one payment securing a loan against your home.
+Taking out a private consolidation loan is a good option to consolidate monthly mortgage and household debt payments.

 Contrary to what you may think, consolidating debt will not negatively affect your credit score.
 The opposite is true.
-If you are easily able to make your monthly payment then your credit rating will improve.
-The lower interest rates associated with debt consolidation will also help to bring up your credit score
+Suppose you are easily able to make your monthly payment then your credit rating will improve.
+The lower interest rates associated with debt consolidation will also help to bring up your credit score.

-• You may require to use other assets in addition to your home as collateral for a low-interest rate.
+• You may be required to use other assets in addition to your home as collateral for a low interest rate.

 • Late payments can negatively affect your credit score.